The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Object Results

-LkCa 15 was observed three times as part of the GAPlanetS campaign, in 2014, 2015, and 2016.
-The 2014 epoch is the original H$\alpha$ discovery epoch for LkCa15~b, as well as the highest contrast epoch.
-The 2015 data were of very poor quality and were discarded before KLIP optimization due to a failure to recover injected planets at a contrast of 10$^{-1}$ in the images.
-The 2016 dataset is of intermediate quality, though substantially poorer in contrast than the 2014 epoch (see Figure \ref{fig:detectctrst}).
+LkCa~15 was observed three times as part of the GAPlanetS campaign, in 2014, 2015, and 2016.
+The 2014 epoch is the original H$\alpha$ discovery epoch for LkCa~15~b, as well as the highest-contrast epoch (see Figure \ref{fig:lkca15_inner}).
+The 2015 data were of very poor quality and were discarded before KLIP optimization due to a failure to recover injected planets at a contrast of 10$^{-1}$.
+The 2016 dataset is of intermediate quality, though substantially poorer in contrast than the 2014 epoch, and the companion candidate is not recovered (see Figure \ref{fig:detectctrst}).

 The existence of multiple protoplanet candidates in close proximity to the inner disk rim of LkCa~15 has been the source of some controversy.
 Recent work by \citet{Currie2019} resolved the inner disk component previously imaged by \citet{Thalmann2016} in polarized intensity, this time in NIR total intensity light with SCExAO on Subaru and in the thermal infrared with Keck/NIRC2.
-The authors interpret the smooth resolved inner disk rim as inconsistent with the existence of multiple protoplanets at similar separation, however their results cannot explain observed orbital motion in the sparse aperture masking detections \citep{Sallum2016}, nor is an inner disk artifact consistent with the presence of H$\alpha$ excess emission in the companion.
+The authors interpret the smooth resolved inner disk rim as inconsistent with the existence of multiple protoplanets at similar separation; however, their results cannot explain observed orbital motion in the sparse aperture masking detections \citep{Sallum2016}, nor is an inner disk artifact consistent with the presence of H$\alpha$ excess emission in the companion.

-\citet{Mendigutia2018} attempted spectroastrometric detection of H$\alpha$ emission from the LkCa 15 b planet and reported symmetric extended H$\alpha$ emission.
-However, their observation relied on longslit spectroscopy that does not appear to have been well aligned with the predicted position of LkCa 15 b at that epoch Even if the companion was in the slit, their reported detection threshhold was a contrast of 5.5mag at H$\alpha$, which is close to the $\Delta$mag of 5.2$\pm$0.3 reported in \citet{Sallum2015}, such that even a small decrease in luminosity relative to the original November 2014 H$\alpha$ detection epoch (as might be expected if accretion onto the companion is stochastic) would render the planet undetectable in their data.
+\citet{Mendigutia2018} attempted spectroastrometric detection of H$\alpha$ emission from the LkCa~15~b planet candidate and reported symmetric extended H$\alpha$ emission.
+However, their observation relied on long-slit spectroscopy that does not appear to have been well aligned with the predicted position of LkCa~15~b at that epoch

+Even if the companion was in the slit, the reported detection threshold was a contrast of 5.5 mag at H$\alpha$, close enough to the $\Delta$mag of 5.2$\pm$0.3 reported in \citet{Sallum2015} that even a small decrease in luminosity relative to the original 2014 November H$\alpha$ detection epoch (as might be expected if accretion onto the companion is stochastic) would render the planet undetectable.